-Spain Car Rental Tips at all Terminals
+Spain Terminals Car Hire Tips

 Evidence of human presence on the Iberian Peninsula dates back over a million years.
 In 200 BC, Roman occupation took control over Spain following the Second Punic War.
 The conquest of the Romans to take over the Iberian Peninsula lasted almost two centuries.
 African Muslims invaded in the 8th Century.
 The Moors took control over most the Iberian Peninsula.
 The period of 756 to the mid 1000s saw a major growth in agriculture and education.
 The Jewish and Muslim influences at this time gave the Iberian Peninsula a unique culture.